 Exploring the 150-foot horseshoe-shaped cave is a must.
 The water is waist deep through the different tunnels and chambers and the cave is like a natural sauna of sorts.

-The formations are impressive but caution is necessary because the stalactites are sharp.
+The formations are impressive but caution is necessary because these are rough.

-At the back of the cave, a natural ledge provides a seating spot for those who want to sit and take it all in.
+At the back of the cave, a natural ledge provides a seating spot for those who want to take it all in.
 Water pours in, in this area, and is hot to the touch.
-Most visitors cannot withstand the heat in this part of the cave for more than 5-10 minutes.
+The heat is so intense, most visitors cannot stay in this part of the cave for more than 5-15 minutes.

 Have You Explored the Cave?See results without voting